 5. Rabid: A Cultural History of the World’s Most Diabolical Virus by Bill Wasik and Monica Murphy

 Without medical attention, the merciless lyssavirus will kill without bias.
 For those of you with infectious disease backgrounds, the authors’ exaltation of the evilness of the virus may be a turnoff.
-Still, they certainly won’t fail to entertain with brilliant storytelling.
+Still, they certainly won’t fail to entertain with brilliant storytelling in Rabid.

 6. The Black Death: A Captivating Guide to the Deadliest Pandemic in Medieval Europe and Human History by Captivating History

 The Bubonic Plague held Europe captive in waves of death across multiple centuries.
 Fear derided rationale and instead developed social injustices, isolation, and herd intolerance.
-Many consider this a classic book about death.
+Many consider The Black Death a classic book about death.